Rudxain/Rudxain/README.md

 0. 🦀Rust
 1. [Typed CoffeeScript](https://github.com/mizchi/TypedCoffeeScript)
 2. <img src=https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg width=16em height=16em loading=lazy>Python
-3. BrainFuck and its dialects.
-It's like "international assembly", because of using symbols rather than words
+3. Any lang that uses symbols rather than words (such as BrainFuck dialects), specially if the symbols have shapes that intuitively correspond to their operation.

 🧠Expertise: